TomStuart92/TomStuart92.github.io/_posts/16-09-31-Promises.md

 We've talked a couple of times about Javascript's asynchronicity, and today I want to write a little about one of the ways we can cope without resulting to callbacks.
 Really, I promise this will be really interesting.

 A Promise object is used for asynchronous computations and represents a value which may be available now, or in the future, or never.
 It allows you to define functions to be called on an asynchronous action's eventual completion.

+One of the archetypal asynchronous actions is a AJAX request.
+If you've forgot about these since the last time we talked about them, I wrote a short introduction [here](https://tomstuart92.github.io/Ajax/) which you may find useful.